lmmentel/mendeleev/README.md

 properties.

 ![peridic_table](docs/source/_static/img/mendeleev_periodic_series.png)

-The `mendeleev` package also supplies convenient tools for dealing with electronic configurations, calculating functions of atomic properties, exploring the periodic trends in the periodic tables.
+Django Extensions is free and always will be.
+It is development and maintained by developers in an Open Source manner.
+Any support is welcome.
+You could help by writing documentation, pull-requests, report issues and/or translations. iodic trends in the periodic tables.
 If you want to look at some examples there are a few [tutorials](http://mendeleev.readthedocs.io/en/stable/tutorials.html) available as [jupyter notebooks](http://jupyter.org/).